EMcKague/GA_TOTP/README.md

 # TOTP
 TOTP creates 30-Second TOTP codes using the [RFC 6238 standard](https://datatracker.ietf.org/doc/html/rfc6238).
 These codes syncronize with [GA](https://github.com/google/google-authenticator).
-It can produce a QR code that is saved a jpg in the directory the file is being ran.
+It can produce a QR code that is saved as a jpg in the directory the file is being ran.
 This QR code can be scanned and utilized by GA.

 ## Installation